ketanpandey01/rasa_bot/data/responses.md

 ## help
 * chitchat/help
-    - I can help you, just type "menu"
+    - I can help you, just type "soh details" or "legacypo"

 ## can help
 * chitchat/cantHelp